Porcelain Black: 2009–2014: Mannequin Factory

-Feuds erupted on social media when Porcelain Black's record label released an updated version of Deadmau5's "Arcadia" instrumental, featuring Black's vocals per request of Deadmau5's record label.
-Black initially denied the feature and cancelled three sessions to pen her feature on the song.
-After pressure from her record label she finally agreed to the collaboration.
+In the 2010s, Porcelain Black's record label released an updated version of Deadmau5's "Arcadia" instrumental, featuring Black's vocals per request of Deadmau5's record label.
+Black was initially opposed to featuring her vocals on the song yet after pressure from her record label she finally agreed to the collaboration.
 The lyrical version was renamed "Sweeter".
 Idolator, a music-reporting website, called the track a "...sizzling electronic kiss-off with shady lyrics like "I bet the bitch you're with in the club is dancing to this right now!"
 Sounds like a surefire winner?"
 Deadmau5 rejected the collaboration as copyright infringement.

-2015-2019: Departure from 2101 Records and 313
+2015–2019: Departure from 2101 Records and 313

 After many internal conflicts between Porcelain Black and her long-time collaborator, RedOne, the artist announced via social media that plans to release her long-anticipated album were cancelled.
 Plans to release a new album, in the vein of her previous project, Porcelain and the Tramps, was expected for late 2017.
 Music from her new project featured the same attitude of the singer's previous works with slower, mid-tempo songs and rapping and was released in July 2017.

-2020–present: Independent full-length debut album
+2020–2021: Independent full-length debut album

 On February 5, 2020, through her Twitter account, Porcelain Black posted she was almost done with her first album, which needed mixing and mastering.
 After that post, she tweeted every song title, thus publishing the track listing of her upcoming record, yet to be titled.
 The project was expected to be released in 2020, and to include different genres, according to the singer.

 On December 3, 2020, Black unexpectedly released self-produced demos of three new songs directly on her YouTube channel: "Thorns", "I Will Never Feel Like Home", and "C.U.N.T"; "Hurt" and "My Love's a Lie" were subsequently released on December 10.
 This release features elements of electronic music, among other genres, and includes singing, rapping, and screaming.
 In August 2021, Black stated via her Instagram that she was working with Rich Skillz on finishing up the production of "Thorns" and would soon release it.